Orchard Park Central School District

 Orchard Park Central School District is a public school district that serves Orchard Park, New York.
 The school district consists of 5,157 students in grades K-12 (four K-5 elementary schools, one 6-8 middle school, and one 9-12 high school).
 The district superintendent is David Lilleck.

+Orchard Park Schools have been recognized by the National Blue Ribbon Schools Program.
+The Eggert Elementary School in 2007, the South Davis Elementary School in 2013 and the Orchard Park High School in 2016.

 District

-Orchard Park's District Offices are located at 2240 Southwestern Boulevard West Seneca, New York.
+Orchard Park's District Offices are located at 2240 Southwestern Boulevard in West Seneca, New York.
 The current superintendent is David Lilleck.